Aryangitrepo/python_spotify/README.md

 You can install the required libraries using pip:

----bash
+`---bash
-~# pip install requests pytube
+~# pip install requests pytube`

 Try using your own API key and spotify IDs as it will lessen the load on our current API keys The links are provided below containing the information on how to create your own API keys and spotify `CLIENT-ID` and `CLIENT-SECRET`

 # Spotify to YouTube Audio Downloader

 This script fetches tracks from your Spotify playlists, searches for the corresponding YouTube videos, and downloads the audio from these videos.
+To use the downloader, run the `spotify.py` file.

 ## About the Code